NLP-Research07/X-MuTeST/README.md

 ## Pilot Annotation

 ### Objective
-To identify annotators capable of understanding the nuanced nature of hate speech and effectively identifying rationales at the token level.
+To identify annotators capable of understanding the nature of hate speech and effectively identifying rationales at the token level.

 ### Task Setup
-- Annotators were provided with 20 posts and asked to:
+- Annotators were provided with 15 posts and asked to:
   1. Perform hate/offensive speech classification.
   2. Highlight tokens that contributed to their decision (human rationales).
 - Annotators were provided with examples of labeled posts and detailed explanations of the labeling and rationale-selection processes to ensure consistency.

 ### Selection Criteria
 - Annotators who demonstrated high-quality annotation by accurately identifying hate speech and corresponding tokens were selected.
-- Out of 621 participants in the pilot, 253 annotators were shortlisted for the main task.
+- Out of 10 participants in the pilot, three annotators were shortlisted for the main task.
 - Feedback from the pilot study was incorporated to improve instructions for the main task.

 ---